Models

 • Forgetting merge and quantization effects.
 Merged weights, unmerged adapters, and QLoRA deployments can differ in latency and numeric behavior.

 • Logging only the base model id.
-Without adapter id, rank, data version, and prompt version, bad outputs cannot be replayed.
+Without adapter id, rank, data version, and prompt version, bad outputs cannot be replayed in a regression eval.

 Frequently Asked Questions